evanrinehart/algebraic/README.md

 In this example I create a safe wrapper for a result which may be missing.
 Something like this has the benefit of allowing the value nil to be distinguished from "no value" if necessary. *or* is a reserved word so I have to use French.
-(Or you can use German or Spanish.
-Russian как / или also works.)
+(See below for more options.)

 ```ruby
 class Option < Algebraic